ynsgnr/Rinkhals.apps/apps/obico/README.md

 1. Go to Apps → Obico → Settings
 2. Set **"Relink"** to "Yes"
 3. Restart printer
-4. New QR code will appear
+4. New Link code will appear

 ### Via HTTP API or SSH
 ```bash